What is Chilis on Wheels?

 Nicole is a generosity entrepreneur and community organizer, meaning she’s involved in a lot of efforts that liberate, regenerate, and recalibrate how we bring more good into the world.
 Some of her initiatives and projects include, Aloha Alliances, Dream Together Crew, Walk2Connect, The Pollination Project, and of course Chilis On Wheels.
 The words of Albert Camus ring most true of Nicole’s work in the world, “Don’t walk behind me; I may not lead.
 Don’t walk in front of me; I may not follow.
 Just walk beside me and be my friend.”

 director of chapter development

 Christian is a Xicano and vegan, born and raised in Califas; and worked for several non-profits on a variety of social justice issues.
 He is completing his Master of Social Work at Rutgers University.
 He is involved in indigenous danza Mexica, and enjoys mindfulness, cycling, camping, vermicomposting and experiential traveling.

-Xavier is an undergraduate student at Boston University studying Nutrition Science and Public Health.
+Xavier is a current student at Boston University studying Nutrition Science and Public Health.
 With the ultimate goal of becoming a plant-based physician, when he’s not studying, he dedicates much of his time working with organizations that strive to make the world a better place.

 A certified Coach and Educator in Vegan Lifestyle (VLCE) by the Main Street Vegan Academy, Cindy is the creator of Veganizalo- a project that shares comfort vegan food and vegan education through workshops and online content.
 Cindy is also the first official employee of Chilis on Wheels!